 Travelling to South America?
 The Hiram Bingham is just one of the experiences that South America and Antarctica travel specialists Chimu Adventures can arrange for your South American adventure.
 To find out more visit Chimu Adventures or give them a call to talk about your ideal holiday in Latin America.

 Love trains?
-You may also want to check out my piece on Norway’s great rail journey, the Oslo to Bergen train, find out what it’s like to spend a night in one of the Spirit of Queensland’s RailBeds (they’re more like a business class plane than a train) or find out why I loved the Pacific Surfliner from Los Angeles to San Diego.
+You may also want to check out my piece on Norway’s great rail journey, the Oslo to Bergen train, find out what it’s like to spend a night in one of the Spirit of Queensland’s RailBeds (they’re more like a business class plane than a train), travel Eurostar e320 business premier style from London to Paris andor find out why I loved the Pacific Surfliner from Los Angeles to San Diego.